A Net Zero Supply Chain and Suppliers

 NHS Supply Chain’s requirements from suppliers:

-- Evergreen Assessment – Launching in the summer of 2023, The Evergreen Sustainable Supplier Assessment will be a tool for suppliers to engage with the NHS on their sustainability journey and to understand how to align with the NHS net zero ambition.
-It will serve as a pathway for communications and data gathering between suppliers and NHS decision makers across NHS organisations.
+3. Evergreen Assessment ‐ Launched in 2023, The Evergreen Sustainable Supplier Assessment is a tool for suppliers to engage with the NHS on their sustainability journey and to understand how to align with the NHS net zero ambition.
+It is a pathway for communications and data gathering between suppliers and NHS decision makers across NHS organisations.
 It will provide a mechanism for suppliers to showcase their sustainability efforts.
-The assessment was piloted in 2022 ahead of a broader rollout in 2023.
-Suppliers will be assessed on how they align with the NHS sustainability ambitions.
+All Suppliers for NHS Supply Chain are expected to have completed an Evergreen Assessment.